ICTO-Labs/icto_v2/src/motoko/token_factory/ARCHITECTURE.md

-# Token Deployer V2 - Architecture Documentation
+# Token Factory V2 - Architecture Documentation

 ## Overview

-The Token Deployer V2 is a complete migration from ICTO V1 with enhanced features, better error handling, and improved integration patterns.
+The Token Factory V2 is a complete migration from ICTO V1 with enhanced features, better error handling, and improved integration patterns.
 It serves as a specialized microservice for deploying ICRC-1/2 tokens using SNS WASM files while maintaining full V1 compatibility.

 ## Key Achievements